 Last Updated on April 27, 2022 by Jeffery Jago

 There are several reasons someone might want to breed mealworms, But the most common one is for pet food.
-Lizards, Birds, Fish, chicken etc love meal worms.
-They make a great protein rich snack for your pets and are super easy to farm at home.
+Lizards, Birds, Fish, chickens, etc love mealworms.
+They make a great protein-rich snack for your pets and are super easy to farm at home.
 But what do mealworms eat?
-Well if your looking to start farming them at home for your own use, You best find out bellow!
+Well if you’re looking to start farming them at home for your own use, You best find out below!